 The Company purchases and sells primarily in U.S. dollars.
-The Company sells in foreign currency (primarily Euros) to a limited number of customers and as such incurs some foreign currency risk.
-At any given time, approximately 15 to 20 percent of the Company's accounts receivable are denominated in currencies other than U.S. dollars.
-At present, the Company does not purchase forward contracts as hedging instruments, but may do so as circumstances warrant.
+The Company sells in foreign currency to a limited number of customers and as such incurs some foreign currency risk.
+At any given time, approximately 5 to 10 percent of the Company's accounts receivable are denominated in currencies other than U.S. dollars.
+The Company also incurs expenses in these same currencies, primarily payroll and facilities costs which hedge these assets.
+At present, the Company does not purchase forward contracts as hedging instruments, but intends to do so as circumstances warrant.